onoy42/go-abey/README.md

-## Abeychain Engineering Code
+## ABEY chain Engineering Code

-Abeychain is a truly fast, permissionless, secure and scalable public blockchain platform which is supported by hybrid consensus technology called Minerva and a global developer community.
+ABEY chain is a truly fast, permissionless, secure and scalable public blockchain platform which is supported by hybrid consensus technology called Minerva and a global developer community.

-Abeychain uses hybrid consensus combining PBFT and fPoW to solve the biggest problem confronting public blockchain: the contradiction between decentralization and efficiency.
+ABEY chain uses hybrid consensus combining PBFT and fPoW to solve the biggest problem confronting public blockchain: the contradiction between decentralization and efficiency.

-Abeychain uses PBFT as fast-chain to process transactions, and leave the oversight and election of PBFT to the hands of PoW nodes.
+ABEY chain uses PBFT as fast-chain to process transactions, and leave the oversight and election of PBFT to the hands of PoW nodes.
 Besides, Abeychain integrates fruitchain technology into the traditional PoW protocol to become fPoW, to make the chain even more decentralized and fair.

-Abeychain also creates a hybrid consensus incentive model and a stable gas fee mechanism to lower the cost for the developers and operators of DApps, and provide better infrastructure for decentralized eco-system.
+ABEY chain also creates a hybrid consensus incentive model and a stable gas fee mechanism to lower the cost for the developers and operators of DApps, and provide better infrastructure for decentralized eco-system.

 <a href="https://github.com/abeychain/go-abey/blob/master/COPYING"><img src="https://img.shields.io/badge/license-GPL%20%20Abeychain-lightgrey.svg"></a>